 - Private School French Teacher

-- French Secondary Teacher (certification needed)
+- French Secondary Teacher (prior certification needed)

-- FLES Teacher/French Elementary Teacher (certification needed)
+- FLES Teacher/French Elementary Teacher (prior certification needed)

 General Program Academic Requirements

 All students are expected to complete the following requirements:

 - A total of thirty-three (33) hours of graduate-level courses, including eighteen (18) hours in courses numbered 600 or above.
 A 3.0 GPA is required for graduation.

 - WL 561, WL 663, WL 664, and WL 665

 - A practicum tailored to the teaching experience of each student (WL 694)

 - For students in the French emphasis areas, a minimum of fifteen (15) hours of graduate-level courses in the specific language

 - Comprehensive examination which consists of a successful defense of a portfolio